ahnaf-zamil/ayikobot/README.md

 The developer is working hard to get features out, so it will be hosted soon ;)

 ## Contributing
 If you are considering to contribute, thanks a lot!
-We welcome all contributors here and you can help out as well.
+We welcome all contributors here and, you can help out as well.
 The bot is run inside a Docker container and that's what we recommend using for testing out the bot.

 If you don't know how to use docker, we highly recommend that you check out this [tutorial.](https://www.youtube.com/watch?v=fqMOX6JJhGo)

 ## Running locally

 Since this project uses Docker, it is highly recommended that you use it.
-But you can also find a way around it by hosting all the dependencies and services on your pc.
-But here's how you do it with Docker:
+You can also find a way around it by hosting all the dependencies and services on your pc.
+Here's how you do it with Docker:

-First of all, rename `.env.example` and `config.example.json` to `.env` and `config.json` respectively.
+First, rename `.env.example` and `config.example.json` to `.env` and `config.json` respectively.
 Then fill in all the configuration and credentials.
 Now you can start building the containers

 To build and run the containers, just open your terminal in the folder and run